Microflash/rehype-starry-night/README.md

 When you set `wrap="true"`, the plugin attaches a `[data-pre-wrap]` attribute on the `pre` element.
 You can use CSS to set `white-space: pre-wrap` on the `code` element to enable wrapping.
 See [`index.css`](./src/index.css#L68).

-### Example: highlight lines
+### Example: Codeblock with highlighted lines

-You can highlight multiple lines by specifying the line numbers (or even, range of line numbers) between curly braces in the codeblock metadata.
+You can highlight lines by specifying the line numbers (or even, range of line numbers) between curly braces in the codeblock metadata.

 	```sh {4..7} prompt{1}
 	aws --endpoint-url http://localhost:4566 s3api list-buckets